What is a credit card & how do they work?

 6. Managing your credit

-Managing a credit card responsibly can positively impact your credit score.
+Using a credit card in the right way can have a positive impact on your credit report.
 Here are some tips:

 • Always pay your bills on time.
-Late payments can lead to fees and negatively affect your credit score.
+Late payments can lead to fees and have a negative effect on your credit report.

 • Whenever possible, pay your balance in full each month to avoid interest charges.